 Liquid Fertilizers Applying Technique

 Liquid fertilizers are usually fast-acting.
 Its normally apply twice a week for the vegetable garden.
-Most of the liquid fertilizers are usually mixed with water-based on the ratio mentioned on the label.
+The majority of liquid fertilizers are commonly mixed with water-based on the instructted ratio mentioned on the label.
 Make sure you don’t directly pour the concentrated fertilizer on top of the plants.
 It will end up ruining them.
-The diluted fertilizer is normally sprayed all over the soil.
+The diluted fertilizer is usually sprayed all over the plant soil.
 It then slowly and gradually seeps into the soils.
 Another way of applying liquid fertilizers is called ‘Foliar feeding’.
 This is done in order to give plants quick access to critical nutrients.
 For foliar feeding, all you have to do is dilute the fertilizer based on the instructions and spray it directly on the plant leaves.

 The method for applying liquid fertilizers is the same for early stages and for growing seasons.
 Make sure you don’t use the spray bottle you have previously used for spraying herbicide.
 The residue can be dangerous for your crops.